 You can also donate via paypal to our wild horse's hay fundraiser to WPWHR.firstname.lastname@example.org

 If you wish to donate to our vet directly for all the rescue horse's needs:

 We have a couple rescue pages on FB and a FB group if you want to like/join and follow our progress with all the pregnant mares and rescues this village helps and be a part of our village:

 Each one of us specializes in many different aspects, which brings our rescue together in a special way to help each individual horse and foal that enters our program.

 PLEASE NO STRAIGHT LOAD TRAILERS.
 Thank you.

-We rescue and rehabilitate as many wild or abandoned horses as feasible; assess their physical and training needs; rehabilitate and provide care and training as appropriate; evaluate their placement attributes; and place them into appropriate permanent homes.
+We rescue and rehabilitate as many wild or abandoned horses, domestic horses as well as the needs arise; assess their physical and training needs; rehabilitate and provide care and training as appropriate; evaluate their placement attributes; and place them into appropriate permanent homes.

 Education will be considered a high priority.
 Informational literature will be dispensed to all applicants, interested parties, and the general public through rescue events, feed stores, and other appropriate places and events, to showcase available horses, their plight in the wild, and ongoing rescue efforts.